3 - 4 September 2025

 Lelystad

-The Netherlands
+Netherlands

 null

-Welcome to the International Conference “Integrated Crop Management (ICM) – The future of potato farming”, where we explore innovative strategies to future proof potato farming.
+Welcome to the International Conference “Integrated Crop Management (ICM) – The Future of Potato Farming”, where we explore innovative strategies to future proof potato farming.
 ICM is a comprehensive approach that minimizes the use of synthetic inputs while maintaining the growth of healthy, resilient crops and ensuring farm profitability.
 This conference will delve into potato research and production strategies within the five key pillars of ICM:

 • Crop diversity: Learn how rotating and diversifying crops can mitigate the risks of pests, diseases, and weeds.